 Prince’s Island Park

 On the northern edge of downtown is Prince’s Island Park.
-Located on the Bow River and connected to downtown by a bridge, Prince’s Island is popular with the locals as a great way to spend a sunny afternoon.
-The park boasts an outdoor amphitheater, a park, local theater acts performing on the grass, and live concerts and festivals during the summer months.
+Located on the Bow River and connected to downtown by a bridge, Prince’s Island is a popular attraction with the locals as a great way to spend a sunny afternoon.
+There is an outdoor amphitheater, a park, local theater acts performing on the grass, and live concerts and festivals during the summer months.

 Once the tallest structure in town, the Calgary Tower was the top attraction for locals and travelers from around the world.
 At 1,228 meters above sea level, a trip to the top gives you a commanding view of the entire city, the Rocky Mountains to the west, and the prairies to the north, east, and south.
 Hungry?
 The tower has its own restaurant at the top that rotates 360 degrees while you eat!